Today I’m sharing a FREE printable set of Halloween Q-tip Painting for Toddlers.

 That is one of the reasons we love Q-tip painting.

-I have been jumped the opportunity to create printables that our readers love and find helpful.
+I have jumped on the opportunity to create printables that our readers love and find helpful.

 These q-tip painting printables will help you settle your active toddler down and get a breather.